asumagic/kag-staging/modding.md

 Note that `Render2D::SimpleMaterial` supports scripted textures, and as such so does `Render2D::Image2D`.

-You may be wondering why this uses a new material class instead of .
-The gist of it is that SimpleMaterial was intentiontally kept as simple as possible to make it cheap and simple to manage internally, in a way that enables fast batching.
+You may be wondering why this uses a new material class instead of using `SMaterial`.
+The gist of it is that `SimpleMaterial` was intentiontally kept as simple as possible to make it cheap and simple to manage internally, in a way that enables fast batching.

 It is possible to assign a shader to a `Render2D::SimpleMaterial`, but with the following limitations: